external-mirrors/phoenix/README.md

 Only relatively modern hardware (made in the last ~15 years) which support linux drm and mesa gbm will be supported, and no server driver interface like the Xorg server.
 Just like how Wayland compositors work.

 ### Security
 Be safer than the Xorg server by parsing protocol messages automatically.
-As it's written in Zig, which automatically catches illegal behaviors (such as index out of array bounds).
+As it's written in Zig, it also automatically catches illegal behaviors (such as index out of array bounds) when building with the `ReleaseSafe` option.

-Applications will be isolated and can only interact with other applications either through a GUI prompt asking for permission, such as with screen recorders, where it will only be allowed to record the window specified or by explicitly giving the application permission before launched (such as a window manager or external compositor).\
+Applications will be isolated from each other by default and can only interact with other applications either through a GUI prompt asking for permission, such as with screen recorders, where it will only be allowed to record the window specified or by explicitly giving the application permission before launched (such as a window manager or external compositor).
+This will not break existing clients as clients wont receive errors when they try to access more than they need, they will instead receive dummy data.\
 There will be an option to disable this to make the X server behave like the Xorg server.
-This will not break existing clients as clients wont receive errors when they try to access more than they need.

 ### Improvements for modern technology
 Support modern hardware better than the Xorg server, such as proper support for multiple monitors (different refresh rates, VRR - not a single framebuffer for the whole collection of displays) and technology like HDR.